stevenvergenz/AltspaceSDK/README.md

 }
 ```

 This is the same technique that's used by Three.js to implement the scene hierarchy, so this code is equivalent to changing the hat's "parent" from the head to the controller.
-We're not doing that though, so that we don't have to keep different scene hierarchies for local and remote versions of the hat.
+We're not doing that so we don't have to keep different scene hierarchies for local and remote versions of the hat, but it could have been implemented that way.

 We now know when the user starts grabbing the hat, but we still need to figure out when they let go.
 In this case, a release is when the grip button is no longer pressed, but was pressed last frame.
 When this happens, we need to convert the hat's transform back to being relative to the user's head.
 We do that by performing the opposite operation as before: